dsmiller95/GitScripts/README.md

 # Removing Local GIT Branches with No Remote

 If you don't actively clean up old branches in your local git repository, it's very easy for it to get polluted with old branches which have been deleted on the remote repository.
 Worst case this will make listing your local branches almost useless!
 I believe `git branch` should show a relevant listing of active work that you have checked out, not a list of every branch you've ever checked out locally.
-Fortunately, there is a way around this, if we're willing to put in a little bit of work into automating it.
+Fortunately, there is an easy way around this, if we're willing to put in a little bit of work into automating it.

 ## TL;DR: Just Give Me the Script